 102.4 Application of building code.
-The design and construction of new structures shall comply with the International Building Code, and any alterations, additions, changes in use or changes in structures required by this code, which are within the scope of the International Building Code, shall be made in accordance therewith.
+The design and construction of new structures shall comply with the International Building Code.
+Repairs, alterations and additions to existing structures shall comply with the International Existing Building Code.

-102.5 Historic buildings.
-The provisions of this code relating to the construction, alteration, repair, enlargement, restoration, relocation or moving of buildings or structures shall not be mandatory for existing buildings or structures identified and classified by the state or local jurisdiction as historic buildings when such buildings or structures do not constitute a distinct hazard to life or property.
-Fire protection in designated historic buildings and structures shall be provided in accordance with an approved fire protection plan.
+[EB] 102.5 Historic buildings.
+The construction, alteration, repair, enlargement, restoration, relocation or movement of existing buildings or structures that are designated as historic buildings when such buildings or structures do not constitute a distinct hazard to life or property shall be in accordance with the provisions of the International Existing Building Code.